brown-puzzle-hq/bph-site/README.md

 Since `bph-site` is hosted serverlessly on Vercel (which does not support websocket connections), a separate server is required for handling websockets.
 This is the purpose of `ws-server`.

+**Migration**

+To transition an existing `bph-site` application to use websockets, do the following:

+1. Clone this repository and replace `apps/bph-site` with your `bph-site` application
+2. In the Vercel deployment, set the root directory to `apps/bph-site`
+3. Deploy `apps/ws-server` in Fly.io

 Notes:

 - This repo is primarily set up for `pnpm`.
 If you prefer to use `npm`, make sure to declare the workspaces in `package.json` like so: